TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 How to best choose features
 - Pick features that most of the samples have!
-- Pick features that have majority non null elements
+- Pick features that have majority non-null elements
 - Pick features that are not redundant

+### Feature Selection

+Decision Trees
+- internal feature selection
--
+- Only selects important ones
+- L1 norm (removal of unimportant features)

+Filtering
+- Use given feature score does not take into account relationship between pick those that are correlated with output.
+Dependance label

 #### Feature reduction
 - Very important to reduce features due to redundancy as well as improving computational time

+### Outlier detection
+- SVM -> Classical, K means
+- Statistical modes -> check if data point within distribution

 ### Modelling